aws-samples/amazon-forecast-continuous-training-demo/README.md

 > This function will be triggered every day to pull the raw data from public data lake, transform the source data into the ready-to-use training dataset by forecast.
 At the same time, the raw data processor will also transform the raw data into a format that can be easily used to compare with forecast export to evaluate the model performance in the future.

 2. sam_forecast_createForecastDataSetGroup
-> This is the function triggered by S3 bucket notification (when there's new ready-to-use training data comming in).
+> This is the function triggered by S3 bucket notification (when there's new ready-to-use training data comes in).

 3. sam_forecast_trainDefaultPredictor
 > This is the function triggered everyday, it will check if the default predictor exist for each of dataset group (using naming convention).
 If not, it will trigger the predictor training.